NeymarL/ChineseChess-AlphaZero/README.md

 python cchess_alphazero/run.py self
 ```

-When executed, Self-Play will start using BestModel.
+When executed, self-play will start using BestModel.
 If the BestModel does not exist, new random model will be created and become BestModel.
+Self-play records will store in `data/play_record` and BestMode will store in `data/model`.

 options